Axia-Tech/AXIA-wiki/docs/general/glossary.md

 The keep-alive check is used to indicate whether or not a transfer can allow the sending account to be reduced to less than the existential deposit, causing it to be reaped.

-## LUNAR

-The abbreviation for AXIALunar network tokens.

-## AXIALunar

-The "canary network" for AXIACoin.
-It consists of an early-release, unaudited version of the AXIACoin software.
-It is **not** a [testnet](##testnet) - after the transition to NPoS, the network is entirely in the hands of the community (i.e., AXIALunar token holders).

 ## Lease Period

-A particular amount of time that a parachain for which the parachain can connect to the relay chain.
+A particular amount of time that a allychain for which the allychain can connect to the relay chain.

 ## LIBP2P